The man believes in what he wants to believe.

 Eager to be my own

-Like a tattoo of a cross I carry on my leg
+Like a tattoo of the cross I carry on my leg